Winter in the Conservatory

 I run a humidifier constantly, mostly for the sake of the plants, as humidity drops to 15% when the thermostat hits 90!
 As the temperature creeps down and the sun dips to the west, the humidity begins to rise again.
 By sunset, the humidity is back up to near 40%.

-We installed hydronic pipes in the floor when we built the conservatory and those pipes are hooked up to a manifold run by our small boiler.
+We installed hydraulic pipes on the floor when we built the conservatory and those pipes are hooked up to a manifold run by our small boiler.
 The Navien boiler also heats the water in the house and the floor in the company office.
 Warm feet in the winter are a real treat!

 So, if your expectation is 70 degrees any time, any day, then plan on a secondary source of heat.
 Or keep the plants healthy with a lower temperature, high humidity and you will be much healthier.

 Paula, whom we have spoken about before in the blog, grows her food crops in her winter conservatory.
-Her husband Marc, an engineer, keeps very close track of the energy used by the conservatory and his claim is, over the last 3 years, he has never spent more than $40. in any month heating his conservatory.
+Her husband Marc, an engineer, keeps very close track of the energy used by the conservatory and his claim is that over the last 3 years, he has never spent more than $40 in any month heating his conservatory.